Abel-Ajish/filesend/README.md

 ## Architecture

-- UI: App Router (`app/page.tsx`) with a client component to handle uploads/deletes without leaving the page.
+- UI: App Router (`app/page.tsx`) with a Material-You styled client component that handles uploads, share codes, and code-based downloads.
 - Storage: [`@vercel/blob`](https://vercel.com/storage/blob).
 Uploaded files become public HTTPS links returned by the API.
 - API: `/api/files` for listing & uploading, `/api/files/[filename]` for delete.
 Both routes are dynamic to ensure fresh data.
-- Lifecycle: uploads are scheduled for deletion 60 seconds after the POST completes.
+- Lifecycle: uploads are scheduled for deletion 60 seconds after the POST completes, and users can retrieve them using the generated share code before it expires.

 ## Security considerations